 The State of Iowa requires all children that are in care for more than five hours to have a quiet time to rest.
 During rest time, there is soft lighting and soft music.
 Quiet activities will be provided for children who are not asleep after 30 minutes of resting.
-Children are not required to sleep, but are required to stay on their cots for safety reasons.
-If a parent or guardian does not wish for their child to nap, they must pick up their child from 12PM-2:00PM; staff will not keep children awake.
+Children are not required to sleep, but are required to stay on their cots or in their resting area.
+Once the children who nap are asleep, non-sleepers may be moved to a table or given other quiet "jobs" around the classroom at the teacher's discretion.
+If a parent or guardian does not wish for their child to nap, they must pick up their child from 12PM-2:00PM; while staff cannot force a child to sleep, staff will also not keep children awake.